vapor-ware/synse-server/deploy/k8s/README.md

 - an operational Kubernetes cluster
 - access to the Kubernetes cluster
 - [`kubectl`][kubectl], configured to talk to your cluster

+It may also be useful to get the [Synse CLI][synse-cli] to interact with Synse Server.

 It is also recommended that you have a basic understanding of how Synse Server works, how Synse Plugins work, and how the two interact.
 This is not required